John Cale

 Loop in Aspen Magazine

-This instrumental track, composed and played by Cale and credited to The Velvet Underground, is issued on a flexi-disc with issue number 3 (The Pop Art issue) of Aspen magazine.
+This instrumental track Loop, composed and played by Cale and credited to The Velvet Underground, is issued on a flexi-disc with issue number 3 (The Pop Art issue) of Aspen magazine.
 The label says "Guitar and feedback", "First half of a 15-minute recording made with two monaural tape recorders" and "Final groove purposely left open".
 On the A-side of the flexi-disc is White Wind, a composition by Peter Walker.

 Aspen Magazine No.3